A hip fracture is a break in the thigh bone. The break happens just below the hip joint.

 - Not being able to put weight on the hip

-- Using plates and screws to align the bones and support them while they heal
+- Repair—Plates and screws attached to the bone to support them while they heal

-- Removing damaged areas and replacing the hip with an artificial ball-and-socket joint
+- Replacement—Damaged bone is removed and replaced with an artificial joint

 Family Doctor—American Academy of Family Physicians http://familydoctor.org